na-na-hi/renget/archive/LiminalCrossroads1.md

 The animal can *speak*.
 And despite Bill not having spoken it in several years, he can tell the foreign words apart. *It* has a language.

-*"...and it's in fucking Spanish of all things?"*
+*"...and it's fucking Spanish of all things?"*

 "...tú... hablas...?" the English speaker slowly relays in an accent that would've shamed his Hispanic mother.